bennypowers/mws-restaurant-reviews/RUBRIC.md

 # Accessibility

-✔️ The application retains accessibility features from the previous projecs.
+✔️ The application retains accessibility features from the previous projects.

 ✔️ Images have alternate text,